lse-ds105/ds105a-2024-project-data_dazzlers/README.md

 ### 1. Smithsonian:
 -   To obtain a Smithsonian API key, you must create an account with [Smithsonian API Website](https://api.data.gov/signup/)

+-   The API key will then be emailed to you

 ### 2. FRED:

 -   FRED API creditials can be obtained by creating an account with the [FRED API website](https://fredaccount.stlouisfed.org/login/secure/).